Tuesday, April 08, 2008

 A common mistake that most people make is to assume that CAT 5 makes it an IP system.
 That is simply not the case with most CAT 5 systems today.
 In fact, most are merely using CAT 5 cable for line-driving analog video signals from point to point.
 To capture the full benefits of streaming sources, IPTV, and the new networked source arriving, if you can, you will want to have IP Video.

 DigiLinX IP Video is comprised of a source encoder (MediaLinX A/V) and a decoder (ViewLinX) for each display.
 Each source and display are given their own IP address, and the home network not acts like a matrix switch, allowing any source to be viewed on any one or more displays, at anytime.
 DigiLinX IP video products will accept Composite, S-Video, Component, or VGA (1280 x 768).
-It wil even transcode video signals in real time (i.e convert VGA from a computer to Component for viewing on a Component display).
+It will even transcode video signals in real time (i.e. convert VGA from a computer to Component for viewing on a Component display).In my next Blog, I will talk about the many exciting video sources available today, including some of the ones that I am currently enjoying: Blu-ray DVD, Vudu, Apple TV, HTPC (Home Theater PC), and multi-room DVR from my DirecTV.

 *NetStreams DigiLinX IP Video Solution:

-• In June of 2007, commercial integrators voted DigiLinX IP Video as ‘Product of the Year’ at InfoComm 2007. the industry’s leading audio/video and now networking tradeshow.
+In June of 2007, commercial integrators voted DigiLinX IP Video as ‘Product of the Year’ at InfoComm 2007 – the industry’s leading audio/video and now networking tradeshow.

-• Audioholics.com named DigiLinX as its 2007 Consumer Excellence Award winner.
+Audioholics.com named DigiLinX as its 2007 Consumer Excellence Award winner.

-• Electronic House Magazine honors NetStreams with 2007 Products of the Year Award
+Electronic House Magazine honors NetStreams with 2007 Products of the Year Award

-• The Consumer Electronics Association (CEA®) selected DigiLinX as a 2008 CES Innovations Design and Engineering Award winner.
+The Consumer Electronics Association (CEA®) selected DigiLinX as a 2008 CES Innovations Design and Engineering Award winner.

-• Robb Report Home Entertainment Magazine awards NetStreams DigiLinX a “Top 10 Best Gear Award for 2008” The magazine’s editors who evaluate several hundred products, called DigiLinX the “world’s most advanced entertainment system,” and highlighted the unique benefits of NetStreams’ DigiLinX Multi-Room IP-Based A/V solution, including superior audio/video quality, modularity, easy expandability, and future compatibility of the IP-Based A/V solution.
+Robb Report Home Entertainment Magazine awarded NetStreams DigiLinX a “Top 10 Best Gear Award for 2008” The magazine’s editors who evaluate several hundred products, called DigiLinX the “world’s most advanced entertainment system,” and highlighted the unique benefits of NetStreams’ DigiLinX Multi-Room IP-Based A/V solution, including superior audio/video quality, modularity, easy expandability, and future compatibility of the IP-Based A/V solution.

-• Most recently, CEA’s TechHome division honored NetStreams with two ‘Mark of Excellence’ awards: ‘Best Distributed Audio/Video Product’ and ‘IP-Based Product’.
+Most recently, CEA’s TechHome division honored NetStreams with two ‘Mark of Excellence’ awards: ‘Best Distributed Audio/Video Product’ and ‘IP-Based Product’.

 Herman Cardenas